 Matt Haggerty is CNHED’s Chief Operating Officer, responsible for conducting and overseeing many of the internal tasks of the organization.
 Originally from Michigan, he holds an undergraduate degree in finance and economics from the University of Notre Dame and a Master of Public Policy degree from the George Washington University.
 Prior to joining CNHED, Matt worked in corporate finance in Michigan and in finance at the National Academy of Sciences in DC.
 Matt enjoys running and softball on the Mall, bike commuting, attending Nationals games, and living in Eckington with his wife Sarah.

 Development & Communication Director

 new funding opportunities for CNHED.
 She is also responsible for creating and executing an overall communications strategy for CNHED, in accordance with its strategic plan and advocacy priorities.
 Throughout her career, Ginger has worked with a wide range of institutions and individuals to support affordable housing, workforce and business development, sustainable neighborhoods, engaged communities, and strong organizations.
-In her hometown of Pittsburgh, PA, she held leadership positions in two CDC coalitions that provided shared staffing services; served as a real estate developer; and worked for the county economic development department.
+In her hometown of Pittsburgh, PA, she held leadership positions in two CDC coalitions that provided shared staffing services, served as a real estate developer, and worked for the county economic development department.
 Most recently, Ginger worked for Enterprise Community Partners in Columbia, MD, as Director of Knowledge Building.
-She holds a Master of Public Administration, Nonprofit Management and a Master of Social Work, Community Organizing, from the University of Pittsburgh and is a former Peace Corps volunteer.
+She holds a Master of Public Administration, Nonprofit Management and a Master of Social Work, Community Organizing, from the University of Pittsburgh.
+Ginger is a former Peace Corps volunteer.